 28 BEST THINGS TO DO IN BRASOV, ROMANIA

 In our list, we highlight the top Brasov attractions – and we feature the best restaurants in Brasov, Romania, too!
-All of the sights are marked on our Brasov city map, which you can find at the end of this Brasov blog post.
+All of the sights are marked on our Brasov city map, which you can find at the end of the article.

-Save, Pin or Bookmark this Brasov travel blog so that you can access it as you plan (and during) your trip to Romania!
+Save, Pin or Bookmark this Brasov Travel Guide to plan your trip to Romania!

 #1 Take a Tour of Old Town Brasov